-(English Translation of Consolidated Financial Statements Originally Issued in Chinese) GIANTPLUS TECHNOLOGY CO., LTD. AND SUBSIDIARIES Consolidated Statements of Cash Flows For the years ended December 31, 2023 and 2022 (Expressed in Thousands of New Taiwan Dollars)
+Consolidated Statements of Cash Flows For the years ended December 31, 2024 and 2023 (Expressed in Thousands of New Taiwan Dollars)

 (1) Company history

 GIANTPLUS TECHNOLOGY CO., LTD. (the "Company") was incorporated on December 15, 1997, as a company limited by shares under the Company Act of the Republic of China (R.O.C.)
 The Company's registered office address is located at 15 Industrial Rd., Toufen, Miao-Li, Taiwan.
 The Company's common shares were listed on the Taiwan Stock Exchange (TWSE) on December 27, 2006.
 The primary business scope of the Company and its subsidiaries (together referred to as the Group) includes the research, development, production and sale of thin film transistor liquid crystal displays ("TFT-LCDs").